 WELCOME TO PRAE WOOD PRIMARY SCHOOL

 We are a two-form entry school for children from 3 to 11 years old and we are pleased to be able to provide a stimulating educational experience for our local children.
-An inclusive school, we are proud of our school ethos of Everyone Valued, Everyone Learning, and our culture of, Be Healthy, Be Active, Be Mentally Strong which drives our curriculum.
+As an inclusive school, we are proud of our school ethos of Everyone Valued, Everyone Learning, and our culture of, Be Healthy, Be Active, Be Mentally Strong which drives our curriculum.

 We invite you to look round our school via this website initially, and then we welcome visitors onto our tour dates which are published on the website.